manschko/AWS-GameServer-Ondemand/README.md

-# minecraft-ondemand
+# AWS-GameServer-Ondemand

-Almost free serverless on-demand Minecraft server in AWS
+On demand GameServer for AWS forked from Minecraft Ondemand Server

 ## Table of Contents